 This PhD Programme started in 2009/2010, and it is currently a joint degree of the University of Aveiro, Nova (the New University of Lisbon), and the University of Porto.

 The number of ECTS needed to obtain the degree is 240, meaning the normal duration is four lective years.
-The fees charged may depend on which of the three Universities is the main supervisor of the thesis work located.
+The fees charged may depend on the University where the main supervisor of the thesis work belong.
 They are now 2750 € per year.

 The Doctoral Programme in Sustainable Chemistry is hosted by three top Portuguese Universities.
 The staff members involved in the Programme form a large network of chemists, biochemists, pharmacists and chemical engineers, dedicated to the development of Sustainable/ Green Chemistry.